MrCattiman/HACAL/docs/grammar.md

 Please note that, because there is no distinction between nouns and verbs, any word that does not represent a number may have a tense.

-##The targets of pronouns

-###The topic and comment
+## Pronouns
+In HACAL, there are definite pronouns for the 1st person, the 2nd person, the topic, and the comment.
 Topic and comment pronouns reference another word that was specifically marked as being a topic or comment.
+There are equivalent and associative forms of the 1st person and 2nd person pronouns, and there are hard and soft forms of the topic and comment pronouns.

+The equivalent pronouns for the 1st person and the 2nd person, when made plural, refer to mostly indistinguishable instances of the 1st person/2nd person, as well as the 1st person/2nd person themselves.
+The associative pronouns for the 1st person and 2nd person, when made plural, refer to the 1st person/2nd person and things associated with them.

+Soft topic/comment pronouns require a word and refer to a word of the same kind that was marked as a topic/comment.
+Hard topic/comment pronouns simply refer to the previous word that was marked as a topic/comment.

+There is also a generic indefinite pronoun, which will be referred to as the symbol.